pulumi/pulumi-hugo/themes/default/content/blog/law-of-demeter-with-operator/index.md

 The specification for what an environment looks like will differ from organization to organization, but this hopefully provides enough context for some of the things you may wish to encapsulate this way.

-Next, our application team defines their delivery via Pulumi too.
+Next, our application team defines their delivery via Pulumi, too.
 The first thing they do as part of the delivery is load the environment config.
-This can then be used to augment any resources that need to be environment aware.
+This data can then be used to augment any resources that need to be environment aware.

 ```typescript
 import * as k8s from "@pulumi/kubernetes";